 - 1. Turn the fuel cock lever to "ON". - 2.
-Turn the key to "ON" and make sure that the engine stop switch is set to " \bigcirc ". - 3.
+Turn the key to "ON" and make sure that the engine stop switch is set to "\(\cap \)". - 3.
 Shift the transmission into the neutral position.

-- Be sure to shift the transmission into neutral before starting the engine. - Never ride with the sidestand down. - 4.
-Turn the starter (choke) on and completely close the throttle.
-(See page 3-6.) - 5.
-Start the engine by pushing the start switch or by pushing the kickstarter lever down.
-NOTICE: For maximum engine life, always warm the engine up before starting off.
-Never accelerate hard when the engine is cold!
+- Be sure to shift the transmission into neutral before starting the engine. - Never ride with the sidestand down. - Turn the starter (choke) on and completely close the throttle.
+(See page 4-6.) - Start the engine by pushing the start switch or by pushing the kickstarter lever down.
+NOTICE: For maximum engine life, never accelerate hard when the engine is cold!
+[ECALID41] - 6.
+When the engine is warm, turn the starter (choke) off.

-[ECA11131]

-6. When the engine is warm, turn the starter (choke) off.

-The engine is warm when it responds normally to the throttle with the starter (choke) turned off.
+The engine is warm when it responds quickly to the throttle with the starter (choke) turned off.